mkmark/x4-notes/README.md

 Incarcatura Sentinel, with the largest cargo bay, on repeat orders on buying/selling Computronic Substrate, which has the largest value density, on all of the 7 TER/PIO trading stations.
 Roughly 8M worth of transaction per minute per ship.
 With 30 of these ships, one needs $100M \times 10000/8M/30/60 = 75$ hours to get to the extreme trade rank.
 Note that these ships lose about 2k credits per minute per ship, so $2K \times 30 \times 60 = 3.6M$ per hour in total, not a big deal though.

 Better, Astrid, on repeat order on buying/selling protectyon to Tidebreak.
 Roughly 16M worth of transaction per minute per ship, and it even brings some $6M$ profit per hour per ship.

+### combat rank

+Build station with a lot of connection modules for SCA (before doing the terraforming for them).
+This way you get 100 points for each module you destroyed, at no consequences.

+I wrote a python script to generate a tube like shape (a 3302 module station, see `constructionplan/combat_rank_tube.xml`) so that I can park a Raptor in the center, enjoying fireworks show while my combat rank rockets up.

 ## pilot skill, crew skill, and morale